pauleves/os_api_query/README.md

 ## Set up
 1. Clone repo to local machine
-2. in the `os-query-api` folder, create a `keyfile` document and save the secrest API key for accessing the API.
+2. in the `os-query-api` folder, create a `keyfile` document and save the OS licence key for accessing the API.

 ## get_address